Bangladesh begins two days of mourning

 Bangladeshi Prime Minister Sheikh Hasina declared two days of national mourning that started Sunday.

 Gunmen killed 21 hostages and two police officers late Friday and early Saturday before authorities raided the restaurant and ended the standoff.

 The massacre occurred during the holy month of Ramadan, at the end of the day when Muslims would have been breaking their daily fast.
 The holiday is set to end Tuesday evening.

 “We don’t want these terrorists in Bangladesh,” the Prime Minister said.
 “This type of situation is a first in Bangladesh, until now they were committing individual murders.
 But now suddenly they created this type of situation.
 What they did here was a very heinous act.”

 Bangladeshi troops stormed the cafe early Saturday morning, ending a nearly 11-hour siege.

-All the attackers in the deadly assault on a cafe in Dhaka were Bangladeshi citizens.
-Five were militants that police had tried to arrest previously, Police Inspector General Shahidul Hoque said.
+All the attackers in the deadly assault on a cafe in Dhaka were Bangladeshi citizens, and five of them were militants that police had tried to arrest previously, Police Inspector General Shahidul Hoque told CNN Saturday.

 The sole surviving attacker “remains hospitalized,” Information Minister Hasanul Haq Inu told CNN Sunday.